shanelnumber5/341-web-design/_docs/topic-04/05-gitub-app/page-01.md

 Some of you may use the Terminal or Powershell to communicate with your computer, but GUIs make the process faster and more intuitive to learn.

+If you wish, you can download GitHub Desktop.
+This will allow you to work locally on your computer, and then push changes to GitHub on the web.
+However, **this is not required.** If you are curious, please feel free to read through the rest of this topic for a tutorial on how to set up GitHub Desktop.
+If you are okay with continuing to use GitHub only through your browser, you are done with the development topic for the week!

 <div class="divider-pg"></div>